Love's Train: Reception and promotion

 According to AllMusic's Craig Lytle, "the romance in the song is manifested by the guitar and piano rhythms".
 Lytle, affirmed the lead tenor, performed by Cooper, was "husky and smooth".
 Matt Doria from NME described Con Funk Shun's vocals as "ultra-suave and honeyed".
 Since its release, "Love's Train" has become an audience favorite and a signature song for the band.
 "Love's Train" was included as the seventh track on Con Funk Shun's tenth studio album To the Max, released in 1982 by Mercury Records.
 The original recording was never released as a single.
 "Love's Train" has appeared on numerous compilation albums, including The Best of Con Funk Shun (1993), 20th Century Masters - The Millennium Collection: The Best of Con Funk Shun (2002), and Touch/Con Funk Shun 7/To the Max (2011).
 The song was re-recorded and remastered in 2010.
 Con Funk Shun first performed "Love's Train" on Soul Train in 1983 and later for Funky Nights: United We Funk All Stars, which was released on a DVD in 2003.
 In 1996, the song was covered by Dru Hill on their eponymous album.
 After listening to Dru Hill's cover, Pilate was "surprised and honored."

 Silk Sonic version

 The American superduo Silk Sonic, which consists of Bruno Mars and Anderson .Paak, recorded a version of "Love's Train" as a commemorative song for Valentine's Day.
 It was released as the album's fourth single on February 14, 2022, by Aftermath Entertainment and Atlantic Records.
 "Love's Train" was later added to An Evening with Silk Sonic on streaming services and included on the webstore exclusive vinyl recording.
 The soul and funk song was produced by Mars and D'Mile.
 "Love's Train" was well received by music critics, who praised Mars and .Paak's vocals and commitment to the original version.
 To promote "Love's Train", Silk Sonic performed it at the 2022 Billboard Music Awards.
 It won Outstanding Duo, Group or Collaboration (Traditional) at the 54th NAACP Image Awards.
+It was certified gold by Music Canada (MC).